Why Putin’s nuclear saber-rattling on Ukraine sounds different this time

 It’s not clear what response the Kremlin may be mulling, but the Russian media are a hotbed of speculation about it.

-At the mild end of the spectrum are steps like cutting off diplomatic relations, especially with the NATO country Moscow views as the most actively hostile one, the United Kingdom.
+At the mild end of the spectrum are steps such as cutting off diplomatic relations, especially with the NATO country that Moscow views as the most actively hostile one, the United Kingdom.
 Another idea would be to stage a demonstration nuclear weapons test, something Russia has not done since 1990.
 Some reports say the old Soviet Arctic nuclear testing site at Novaya Zemlya has already been prepared for that possibility.

-Sergei Markov, a former Kremlin adviser, says a stronger response might be to attack NATO airfields in Poland and Romania where, he says, “we know Ukrainian F-16s are based.
+Sergei Markov, a former Kremlin adviser, says a stronger response might be to attack NATO airfields in Poland and Romania where, he says, “We know Ukrainian F-16s are based.
 These aircraft would probably be used in launching those NATO missiles at us, so we would regard them as legitimate targets.”

 Forthcoming changes to Russia’s official nuclear doctrine may radically change the calculus for unleashing nuclear weapons.

-Presently, Russia would be prepared to use atomic weapons only in case the country is attacked with them by a nuclear-armed power, or the very existence of the Russian state is threatened amid a conventional conflict.
+At present, Russia would be prepared to use atomic weapons only in the case that the country is attacked with them by a nuclear-armed power, or if the very existence of the Russian state is threatened amid a conventional conflict.

 Mr. Markov says the amendments under consideration would lower the threshold for employing tactical nuclear weapons, perhaps making them an integral part of any future battlefield.